-Part of the incentive package for Rebecca to move to Delaware was that her mother was going to buy her a home, which Rebecca would then own.
-Rebecca felt it was an opportunity for herself and her children she couldn't pass up.
-Although I understood intellectually her need to move, and wanted to support her, I was devastated.
-For days, I couldn't stop weeping.
-I felt as if my world was collapsing.
+Part of the incentive package for Daniela to move to Baltimore was that her mother was going to buy her a house.
+Daniela felt it was an opportunity for herself and her children she couldn't pass up.
+Although I understood intellectually her need to move and wanted to support her, I was devastated.
 I felt as badly as I had felt when I divorced or relatives had died.
-I retreated from my life and did not get out of bed for two days.
 My husband tried to comfort me, but I was inconsolable.
 I could tell he though my reaction was extreme.
 "You can visit her.", he said.
 "It won't be the same.", I replied.
 "We are together every day.
 And I know her.
 She is terrible at maintaining long-distance relationships.
 Everything is going to change."
 "Life changes", said my husband.
 "That is the one thing you can count on."

 Schaefer writes about a woman who loses her best friend, Julia, in an accident.
 She was "bothered by some people not understanding how important Julia was to her, as if you weren't supposed to mourn best friends with the intensity you do family members.
 'I have gotten the sense with different people that they don't really get it.', she says.
 When she asked for time off from work to help her deal with her grief, she didn't feel like the company was particularly supportive...'It's easier for people to say 'Oh my gosh, you lost your mother, you lost your sister', she says.
 'It's hard to communicate to people who don't know or understand, 'This was my best friend for my entire life.
 I think there is a need to justify why this is taking a toll on me.
 Because I want to make sure people don't misunderstand.
-It doesn't matter if they do or not, but it feels invalidating when they don't."'
+It doesn't matter if they do or not, but it feels invalidating when they don't.'''
 (Schaefer, 2018, p.
 153)